Don't Toy with Me, Miss Nagatoro: Characters

 A first-year high school girl who enjoys teasing Senpai.
 Although it initially appears that she just wants to torture him, she later develops genuine feelings for him, and becomes very hostile toward anyone else who tries to bully Senpai.
 Her friends call her Hayacchi (ハヤっち), and her given name is not revealed until chapter 62.
 She is a supporting member of the swimming club, and supports other school sports clubs on request.
 She enjoys performing mixed martial arts moves, and joins the judo club in her second year.
 Eventually, Senpai confesses to her, and they officially become a couple.
-Her surname comes from Nagatoro Station.
-Her dark skin color is due to a tan.
+Her surname comes from Nagatoro Station..